PowerShell/PSResourceGet/Docs/GetPSResourceRepository.md

 The `Get-PSResourceRepository` cmdlet replaces the `Get-PSRepository` cmdlet from V2.

-It searches for the PowerShell module repositories that are registered for the current user.
+It searches for the PowerShell resource repositories that are registered on the machine.
-By default it will return all registered repositories, or if the `-Name` parameter argument is specified then it wil return the repository with that name.
+By default it will return all registered repositories, or if the `-Name` parameter argument is specified then it wil return the repository whose name matches the specified value.
-It returns `Object` object.

-It returns `PSRepositoryItemInfo` objects which describe each resource item found.
+It returns `PSRepositoryInfo` objects which describe each resource item found.

 ## Syntax